serokell/blog-posts/whats-that-typeclass-functor/article.md

 Nevertheless, a Haskell project can hardly do without a couple of Functor instances.
 It enables one to do transformations on the wrapped type without knowing anything about the wrapper, and that's very beneficial.

 Moreover, Functor is a solid basis and the predecessor of the Applicative typeclass, which further leads to Monad.
 The latter is a famous and widely used typeclass in Haskell.
-Understanding it will give you considerably greater command of the language.
+Understanding it will give you a considerably greater command of the language.

 ## Conclusion

 In this article, we have covered the Functor typeclass: what it is, where it can be used, and how to implement your own instances of Functor.
-It's a part of larger [What's That Typeclass](https://serokell.io/blog/what's-that-typeclass) series, where we introduce readers to commonly used Haskell typeclasses.
+It's a part of the [What's That Typeclass](https://serokell.io/blog/what's-that-typeclass) series, where we introduce readers to commonly used Haskell typeclasses.

 If you want to read more articles from Serokell, be sure to follow us on [Twitter](https://twitter.com/serokell) or subscribe to the newsletter via the form below.